sonyxperiadev/ave/_sources/faq/code_coverage.txt

 In this phase, we need to get instrumented APK and class coverage metadata files.

-a) Compile the APK with semc-build.
+a) Compile the APK with ant.

- * Build using *Execute SEMC build-script* jenkins plugin, There is an input field in this plugin *Additional semc-build parameters*, if it not shown, click the button *Advanced...* to show it, then input the text `-Demma-coverage-on=true` into it.
+ * Build using *Execute ant build-script* jenkins plugin, There is an input field in this plugin *Additional ant parameters*, if it not shown, click the button *Advanced...* to show it, then input the text `-Demma-coverage-on=true` into it.
- * Build using *Execute shell* jenkins plugin, it should execute *semc-build* command like this::
+ * Build using *Execute shell* jenkins plugin, it should execute *ant* command like this::

-       semc-build ... -Demma-coverage-on=true ...
+       ant ... -Demma-coverage-on=true ...

 b) Archive the APK and coverage metadata files.

    Add the *Archive the artifacts* post-build action, in the *Files to archive* field, input something like this::

-       reports/coverage/coverage.em, semc-build-output/Foobar/bin/Foobar.apk
+       reports/coverage/coverage.em, ant-output/Foobar/bin/Foobar.apk

 2. Run test cases to get runtime coverage data
 ++++++++++++++++++++++++++++++++++++++++++++++